Konkuk University: Administration and organization

 Yoo served as the first president of Konkuk University from 1959 to 1961.
 In September 2016, Sanggi Min became the university's 20th president.
 The university has four executive vice presidents: provost and executive vice president for academic affairs, executive vice president for public affairs, executive vice president for research, and executive vice president for medicine.
 The board of the Konkuk University Foundation, which governs the university, includes Chairperson Ja-eun Yoo and eleven other board members who each serve 4-year terms.

 Academics

 Undergraduate and graduate programs

-As of 2021, the Seoul campus was composed of thirteen undergraduate colleges and thirteen graduate schools; the GLOCAL Campus in Chungju is composed of seven undergraduate colleges and four graduate schools.
+The Seoul campus is composed of thirteen undergraduate colleges and thirteen graduate schools; the GLOCAL Campus in Chungju is composed of seven undergraduate colleges and four graduate schools.

+Konkuk University was ranked as 7th best university in South Korea in 2022.